manoharuss/slider1/README.md

-# slider1
-Slider map to compare StatCan and Mapbox streets
+Slider map to compare StatCan and Mapbox streets to compare coverage and see if there is any new StatCan data that can be imported into OpenStreetMap.